Gate-Aware Online Planning for Two-Player Autonomous Drone Racing

 \subsection{Optimization Problem Formulation}

 To conclude, the full PMPC can be expressed as

-where $\mathbf {x}$ and $\mathbf{u}$ are vectors of the states and inputs of the two quadrotors.
+where $\prescript{}{j}{\mathcal{J}}=\prescript{}{j}{\mathcal{J}}_{track} + \prescript{}{j}{\mathcal{J}}_{racing}+\prescript{}{j}{\mathcal{J}}_{mil}$, $j=\{1, 2\}$, $\mathbf {x}$ and $\mathbf{u}$ are vectors of the states and inputs of the two quadrotors.
 The first two terms ensure that the quadrotors can pass the pre-defined waypoints with the minimum time and the third term guarantees that they do not collide with each other in a short time horizon.
 The constraints ensure that the optimal trajectories start from the quadrotors' current states and are dynamically feasible.
-With the optimal point mass trajectories as the initial value, this optimization problem can be solved online with high efficiency to form a nonlinear model predictive controller.
+With the optimal point-mass trajectories as the initial value, this optimization problem can be solved online with high efficiency.
 During the flight, the PMPC can run online to control the quadrotors to fly through the waypoints with time optimality without collision with each other.